Hiran murder case: ATS seizes high-end car from Daman | Law-Order

 Though the Hiran murder case was transferred to the NIA on March 20, the ATS is still conducting investigation.

+The accused Shinde was convicted in the 2006 Lakhan Bhaiya fake encounter case and came out of jail on furlough last year.
+He was allegedly in touch with Waze, who himself was once known as ''encounter specialist'' officer, since then.

+Apparently it was Shinde who had called Hiran from suburban Kandivali by identifying himself as ''Tawde saheb'' on March 4, according to the ATS.

-The ATS had lodged a murder case under section 302 (punishment for murder), 201 (causing disappearance of evidence of offence or giving false information to screen offender) 120B (criminal conspiracy) and 34 (common intention) of the Indian Penal Code against unknown persons and on Saturday his murder case have been handed over to National Investigation Agency (NIA) for further probe, official addd.
+The ATS had registered a murder case under section 302 (punishment for murder), 201 (causing disappearance of evidence of offence or giving false information to screen offender) 120B (criminal conspiracy) and 34 (common intention) of the Indian Penal Code (IPC) against unknown persons, days after Hiran's body was found.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)